albush/Getting-Started-Guide/chapters/GettingStarted_5.md

 Do you have the backups you need?
 If you had to build from scratch, using only your latest backup, how much data would you lose?
 Would that amount of data loss be acceptable?
 Do your backups cover everything you need to backup?
 Are you backing up too much, and wasting time, space, and money by doing so?
 These are tough questions that you have to ask yourself.
 We recommend taking the time to go over all of these questions so that you can best recover in the event of an issue.

 Again, we recommend using a combination of [server images](http://www.rackspace.com/knowledge_center/article/create-an-image-of-a-server-and-restore-a-server-from-a-saved-image), file-level [differential backups](http://www.rackspace.com/knowledge_center/article/rackspace-cloud-backup-create-a-backup-0), and [configuration management](https://developer.rackspace.com/blog/devops-automation-series-images-vs-config-management/) to achieve a robust, comprehensive [backup strategy](http://www.rackspace.com/blog/backup-strategies-for-cloud-web-apps-google-hangout-recap/).
+Now that we have some images and backups, it's time to make sure they do what we need them to.

 ### Fire Drills